opendocsg/slw-judgments-backfill/2012_SGCA_29/report.md

 (1) The law on attempts to commit offences under the MDA

-24     In _Khor Soon Lee v Public Prosecutor_ [2011] 3 SLR 201 (“ _Khor Soon Lee_ ”), this court convicted the appellant of an amended charge of attempting to import Class A controlled drugs (other than diamorphine) in contravention of s 7 read with s 12 of the MDA after acquitting him of a capital charge of importing not less than 27.86g of diamorphine (see the Editorial Note to _Khor Soon Lee_ ).
+24     In _Khor Soon Lee v Public Prosecutor_ <span class="citation">[2011] 3 SLR 201</span> (“ _Khor Soon Lee_ ”), this court convicted the appellant of an amended charge of attempting to import Class A controlled drugs (other than diamorphine) in contravention of s 7 read with s 12 of the MDA after acquitting him of a capital charge of importing not less than 27.86g of diamorphine (see the Editorial Note to _Khor Soon Lee_ ).
 The Prosecution initially relied only on _Khor Soon Lee_ in support of its submission that Mas Swan

 should be convicted of a similar amended charge. [note: 23] At the first hearing of this appeal, we asked the Prosecution to address us on the issue from first principles as this court in _Khor Soon Lee_ did not issue written grounds for its decision to convict the appellant in that case of attempted importation ( _Khor Soon Lee_ dealt only with this court’s reasons for acquitting the appellant of the capital charge of importing diamorphine).